Sage-Bionetworks/schematic/README.md

 14. Delete the develop-<feature/fix-name> branch

 *Note*: Make sure you have the latest version of the `develop` branch on your local machine.

-## Installation Guide - Docker

-1. Install docker from https://www.docker.com/ . <br>
-2. Identify docker image of interest from [Schematic DockerHub](https://hub.docker.com/r/sagebionetworks/schematic/tags) <br>
-    Ex `docker pull sagebionetworks/schematic:latest` from the CLI or, run `docker compose up` after cloning the schematic github repo <br>
-    in this case, `sagebionetworks/schematic:latest` is the name of the image chosen
-3. Run Schematic Command with `docker run <flags> <schematic command and args>`. <br>
-<t> - For more information on flags for `docker run` and what they do, visit the [Docker Documentation](https://docs.docker.com/engine/reference/commandline/run/) <br>
-<t> - These example commands assume that you have navigated to the directory you want to run schematic from.
-To specify your working directory, use `$(pwd)` on MacOS/Linux or `%cd%` on Windows.  <br>
-<t> - If not using the latest image, then the full name should be specified: ie `sagebionetworks/schematic:commit-e611e4a` <br>
-<t> - If using local image created by `docker compose up`, then the docker image name should be changed: i.e. `schematic_schematic` <br>
-<t> - Using the `--name` flag sets the name of the container running locally on your machine <br>

 ### Example For REST API <br>